 Early settlement or termination depends on the contract with your lender.
 When you make an application, one of our team will be able to talk this through with you.

-The most important thing is to make sure you only pay what you know you can afford before you start.
-But circumstances can change.
-The impact of missed payments depends on your lender.
-If you fall behind, you may be able to hand the car back (but potentially with something still to pay) or the finance company might repossess your vehicle.
+The most important thing is to make sure you only agree to pay what you know you can afford, but circumstances can change.
+The impact of missed payments depends on your lender; if you fall behind, you may be able to hand the car back (but potentially with something still to pay) or the finance company might repossess your vehicle.

 This will depend on when you would like to change and the agreement you have with your lender.
 Please talk to one of Zuto’s advisers for any support.